Scientific Journal Articles

 [download PDF] -

-Wilson, et al. 2010.
-What is behind smoker support for new smokefree areas?
-National survey data [show abstract ▼] [hide abstract ▲]
+Thomson, et al. 2011.
+Strong smoker interest in 'setting example to children' by quitting: National survey data [show abstract ▼] [hide abstract ▲] [access full article]

 Citation